Inwerpsel/use-theme-editor/src/components/movable/README.md

 As a result, portaled elements go into a random position (based on what other elements happen to be rendering before, during and after).
 I assume React has no way of assuring the relative positions of elements, but I didn't thoroughly validate this assumption.

-I got around this for now using the CSS `order` property.
+I got around this at first using the CSS `order` property.
 While it works relatively well, it has some not-so-nice side effects.
 For example the HTML structure not matching the page will definitely lead to confusion, especially if someone is not familiar with the `order` property.
 There's also a good chance that using the `order` property leads to bugs in edge cases, or cross browser differences, though I didn't yet observe any.

-For now these side effects stay limited to development, in the end the page looks and acts as though the HTML elements were in that order.
+I then realized that if React isn't bothered by other portals coming into the same element, the same should go for manually changing the element's position in the parent.
+So this currently happens in a layout effect.

+I preserved the order for now as it causes the layout to immediately be accurate, instead of only when the layout effect has run.

 ### Hard to avoid wrapper elements

+It makes it easier to make certain things about drag and drop work.

 ## Performance